 In this article, you will learn how to install the latest PHP version 8 on Ubuntu 20.04 LTS, Debian 10, and their derivative distributions.

 PHP is one of the most popular server-side scripting languages.
 Most of the websites on the internet are using PHP including Facebook, Yahoo, Wikipedia.
-There are many frameworks that are also built with PHP, like WordPress, Codeigniter, Laravel, etc.
+Moreover, there are many frameworks that are built with PHP.
+E.g, WordPress, Codeigniter, Laravel, etc.

 This article will guide on how to install the latest stable release of PHP 8.0 on Ubuntu, Debian, and their derivatives like Mint, MX Linux, Elementary OS, POP OS, Zorin OS, etc.